wangjunlem/msianspr-covid-faq/pca.md

 The total number of PCA travellers per day is subject to a daily quota (unknown number).
 Please make arrangements with your employer ahead of time.

+## What do I need to bring when travelling into Malaysia or into Singapore? {#pca-before-entering}

+In addition to the advice given here for travelling [into Malaysia](/non-pca-sg-to-my#before-entering-my) or [into Singapore](/non-pca-my-to-sg#before-entering-sg), you **must** bring along your PCA approval letter.

+Failure to do so would mean that you will be subject to prevailing quarantine requirements under the non-PCA route.

 ## I am self-employed/unemployed.
 Am I allowed to apply for PCA? {#pca-no-corppass}